National Youth Day of Yuva Diwas is celebrated in India to spread the awareness of unity and perseverance among the youth of the country.

 Several programs such as Youth Conventions, Seminars, music and art competitions, and youth convection are organized to make people aware of the contribution and teaching of Swamiji.

-National Youth Day 2023 Theme
+National Youth Day 2024 Theme

-Last year 25th Youth Festival was celebrated from Jan 12 to 16, conducted in four phases, which include Youth Summit, indigenous games awareness, yoga, and cultural celebration.
+25th Youth Festival was celebrated from Jan 12 to 16, conducted in four phases, which include Youth Summit, indigenous games awareness, yoga, and cultural celebration.

-In 2022, 25th Youth Festival was inaugurated by Prime Minister Narendra Modi on Jan 12th in Puducherry.
+In 2022, the 25th Youth Festival was inaugurated by Prime Minister Narendra Modi on Jan 12th in Puducherry.
 Due to the major rise in Covid cases, held virtually.

 So let’s value the teaching of Swami Vivekananda and help the country in Nation-building.
 Wish you all a very Happy National Youth Day!!!!